101arrowz/gd.js/README.md

 gd.users.login({ username: 'colon', password: 'colonspassword' })
   .then(colon => setInterval(() => colon.postAccountComment("I'm actually a furry"), 60000));
 ```

+Documentation
+---
+The documentation is available online [here](https://101arrowz.github.io/gd.js).
+You can click the "Globals" tab to see all the available classes, types, etc. The client (which is what you get when you import `gd.js`) is available under the ["Client" class](https://101arrowz.github.io/gd.js/classes/client)

 ### Advanced: Notes About Compatibility